mikewillems/dsp/05b-python_advanced.md

 ####Q1.
 Find how many different degrees there are, and their frequencies: Ex:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.

->> REPLACE THIS WITH YOUR RESPONSE

 ####Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

->> REPLACE THIS WITH YOUR RESPONSE

 ####Q3.
 Search for email addresses and put them in a list.
 Print the list of email addresses.

->> REPLACE THIS WITH YOUR RESPONSE

 ####Q4.
 Find how many different email domains there are (Ex:  mail.med.upenn.edu, upenn.edu, email.chop.edu, etc.).
 Print the list of unique email domains.

->> REPLACE THIS WITH YOUR RESPONSE

 Place your code in this file: [advanced_python_regex.py](python/advanced_python_regex.py)